The Baptism of the Lord (Year A)

 (Luke 1:68-69)

 The implication of this passage for us in today’s Mass is that Mary, the mother of Jesus, is the new temple where God lives.
-We call her the ‘Ark of the Covenant’.
+We call her the new ‘Ark of the Covenant’.
 She is a fitting place, a place of perfection without any trace of sin or evil.
 But later on, Paul will remind Christians that each one of them too is now a temple of God, of the Spirit of Jesus.
 In the New Covenant there is no longer any temple building, but “you are God’s temple”, a temple of which each one is a constitutive part.

 And so we could well remember that what pleases God is not so much the beautiful churches we build for him, but the spiritual temple he wants us to build in people themselves.
 Once again, we ask the Prince of Peace to come and take up his abode in each one of us and let us radiate that peace to all we meet.